New Arapahoe & Clarkson Traffic Signal

 Project Location

-• New Traffic Signal Installation - The signal will be installed at the intersection of Clarkson Street and Arapahoe Road.
+The signal will be installed at the intersection of Clarkson Street and Arapahoe Road, with pavement marking modifications occurring on Clarkson Street from Arapahoe Road to E. Panama Drive.

 Project Benefits

-Clarkson runs the entire length of the City from north to south and is signalized at all major arterial roadways except for at Arapahoe.
-Completion of this project will make it easier and safer for residents to travel north to south along Clarkson Street.
-Also, Clarkson Street has bike lanes and with the new signal, the bicycle infrastructure will connect to the High Line Canal Trail north of Arapahoe Road as well as a route to the C-470 trail connection just south of County Line Road.
+Clarkson St. runs the entire length of Centennial from north to south with traffic signals at all major arterial roadways except for Arapahoe Rd.
+Currently, the nearest signalized crossings on Arapahoe Rd. are to the west at Broadway or to the east at Franklin St. Upon completion, the new traffic signal will make it easier and safer for residents to travel north to south along Clarkson St. Bicyclists will also be able to connect to the High Line Canal Trail north of Arapahoe Rd. as well as a route to the C-470 trail connection just south of County Line Rd.

 Questions?